jayantkathuria7/Air-Quality-Prediction/README.md

-# Air-Quality-Prediction
-## Air Quality Prediction: Machine Learning Project
+# Air Quality Prediction: Machine Learning Project

 This repository holds the code and resources for a project that investigates how machine learning models can predict relative humidity (RH) based on air quality data.